Search This Blog

 Saturday, February 1, 2014

-1st Edition AD&D Part III- The adventuring party
+1st Edition AD&D Part III- The Adventuring Party

 This post will be a bit shorter the the others to follow if for no other reason I don't have all of the details, the DM who ran THE CAMPAIGN does ahem ;) In my last post here Post Part II I outlined my character a mercenary dark elf fighter/magic-user named Relendor Silkenweb.
 Now, until we unearth some more details from notes from either Dave or Jeff might have I'm going to have to do this from memory.
 It was ironic that after this campaign I started to take more notes.
 Also one of the first things I started doing was writing down player and names, classes of characters in greater detail, but not here :( Looking back at it there were indeed seven of us in the group (I thought eight previously) with Jeff DMing.
 The players and their characters are as follows circa 1987 for the start of the game: